 Even where two new partners are not getting married, it’s important to discuss these issues when everyone is healthy and competent.
 Issues include care in the event of illness, the ability to live in the home after the owner or part-owner passes away or must move to a nursing home, payment of long-term care expenses, and the ultimate division of assets.

-Even when both parties think they are in total agreement, the act of writing down the terms of their understanding is indispensable.
+Even where both parties think they are in total agreement, the act of writing down the terms of their understanding is indispensable.
 First, it may show areas of disagreement or different expectations or understandings that need to be resolved.
 Second, invariably it will bring up new topics that need to be discussed.
 Third, it will be a reference that the partners can look at in the future rather than trusting their memories.
 Fourth, it will be evidence for other family members of what the parents or grandparents agreed to which should help avoid misunderstandings and unrealistic expectations.
 It can act as a road map in case one or both parties becomes incapacitated.

 This written agreement can be prepared by the partners themselves, with the help of an attorney, or with the cooperation of other family members.
 Whichever route members of the new relationship take, now is the time to get started.